Do I have to appear in court for bankruptcy?

 The 341 hearing

-The 341 hearing is also known as the Meeting of Creditors.
+You are normally required to be present for the initial hearing, known as the 341 hearing or the Meeting of Creditors.
 This is a mandatory hearing that must be attended by the debtor(s) who filed bankruptcy.
 The hearing is normally thirty (30) to forty-five (45) days after filing bankruptcy.
-Don’t worry, we will be with you every step of the way!
+However, because of the Covid emergency, you can do it via telephone.

 UNTIL FURTHER NOTICE—ALL COURT HEARINGS WILL BE HELD TELEPHONICALLY.

 If you were to ask yourself the question: “Do I have to appear in court for bankruptcy?” then we can understand that it may be uncomfortable to appear officially for this hearing.
 But rest assured, we have your back.

 We will provide you with the questions and call-in information and guide you the answers prior to the hearing.
 Once you’ve begun your journey to “a new beginning” with us, you can imagine your life with no more bills or bill collectors harassing you, AND you get to do your court appearance from your own home or couch.